kinners00/bolt/documentation/examples_project.md

 mkdir -p site-modules/tasks site-modules/plans
 ```

-3. Create `inventory.yaml` file with the content below replacing target and credential information with your own.
+3. Create `inventory.yaml` file with the content below replacing the target and credential information to those appropriate for your target:

 > **Note:** If you're only working with one of these groups (linux/windows) you can simply delete the content for said group in your inventory file.